 - Personal printing rights to the fully-edited digital files

-- Online gallery with high-resolution image download (about 200 – 600+ photos depending on the amount of coverage)
+- Online gallery with high-resolution photos (about 200 – 600+ photos depending on the amount of coverage and time spent together)

 If you’d like a more tailored quote, please reach out and let me help design your perfect Banff adventure wedding.

-Eloping in Banff is relatively safe, but it’s important to remember we are out in a National Park, and unexpected things can occur.
+Eloping in Banff is very safe, but it’s important to remember we are out in a National Park, and unexpected things can occur.
 Being versed in potential hazards that can happen and preparing properly is essential before your trip.
-The day should be a magical celebration of love, but we need to be informed and ready for anything.
+The day should be a magical celebration of love, yet it’s always great to be ready for anything.